8 Fun Things To Do In Aberdeen In 2023

-Extra houses were added in 1837 and 1855 with around 80 homes present day, we’d definitely recommend a visit here, there’s so much to see.
+Extra houses were added in 1837 and 1855 with around 80 homes present day.

 4. Walk Around Old Aberdeen

-Exploring the cobbled streets of Old Aberdeen is a must if you want to find out some history of the city.
+Exploring the cobbled streets of Old Aberdeen is a must if you want to find out more about the history of the city.

 Powis Gate back in the centre of Old Aberdeen won’t disappoint.
 These towers look like they’ve been taken straight out of a Disney film with their magical appearance.